Home of English Grammar

 7. She spoke more confidently than her opponent in the debate.

 8. We haven’t reached the station yet.
-We need to walk farther / further.
+We need to walk farther / further .

-10. Lead is heavier than any other metal.
+10. Lead is heavier than iron.

-11. If you had run faster you could have caught him.
+11. If you had run faster, you could have caught him.

 12. You are more stubborn than anybody I know.